Schools & Teachers

 To ensure maximum impact, MyBnk works closely with teachers to ensure our programmes map into your curriculum and takes into account a wide range of learning abilities.

-Workshops can be tailored and single sessions applied to everything from an entire year group to a single class.
-Our Education Officers are fully trained and tested and come to your school armed with the latest resources all mapped to the National Curriculum.
+Workshops can be delivered to whole year groups where we have the ability to work with multiple classes and at various Key Stages.
+Our Education Officers are fully trained and tested and come to your school armed with the latest resources – mapped to the national curriculum.

-Once you have identified the financial education or enterprise programme you would like to run at your school, click on the ‘Request a session’ button and complete the form.
-Or, if you would like to talk our Facilitation Team to discuss your needs, call 0203 581 9920 or email [email protected]
+Once you have identified the financial education programme you would like to run at your school or youth organisation, click on ‘Request a session’ and complete the form.
+Or, if you would like to talk our Facilitation Team to discuss your needs, call 0203 581 9920 or email email@example.com.

 Vulnerable young people

 MyBnk strives to work with the widest range of young people, including those that conventional education struggles to reach.
-We have forged partnerships with organisations to ensure we reach out to the most disadvantaged and financially vulnerable young people.
+We have forged partnerships with organisations to ensure we reach out to the most disadvantaged and young people in vulnerable circumstances.

-Our experts do this through face-to-face financial education and enterprise programmes, a Youth Advisory Panel and policy work.
-A quarter of our work is in this area.
-We have reached thousands of young people in hundreds of youth organisations, councils and housing associations across London and the North and South West of England.
+Our experts do this through face-to-face financial education and Youth Participation.
+More than half of our work is in this area.
+We have reached thousands of young people in hundreds of youth organisations, councils and housing associations across the UK.
 Workshops help young people detoxify money management and overcome the barriers to independent living in areas like managing benefits, tax, prioritising spending, and debt.